divaprotocol/oracles/docs/Tellor.md

     );
 ```

-## getMinPeriodUndisputed
+### getMinPeriodUndisputed

-Function to return the minimum period (in seconds) a reported value has to remain undisputed in order to be considered valid (12 hours = 43'200 seconds).
+Function to return the minimum period (in seconds) a reported value has to remain undisputed in order to be considered valid.
+Hard-coded to 12 hours (= 43'200 seconds) in this implementation.

 ```js
 function getMinPeriodUndisputed()